EISLAW/EISLAWManagerWebApp/docs/DOCKER_SETUP.md

    API: http://localhost:${API_PORT:-8799}
    Meilisearch: http://localhost:${MEILI_PORT:-7700}

+### Secrets (local vs Azure vs PC)
+- Local (Mac/PC/WSL): place `secrets.local.json` in the repo root.
+Compose mounts it into the API container (`/app/secrets.local.json:ro`) so Airtable/Graph/Fillout work without baking secrets into images. `.env.local` can override ports/URLs if needed.
+- Azure: do **not** mount files.
+Provide the same keys as App Settings/env vars (`GRAPH_CLIENT_ID/SECRET/TENANT_ID`, `AIRTABLE_API_KEY`, `AIRTABLE_BASE_ID`, `FILL0UT_SHARED_SECRET`, etc.).
+The backend reads env vars first and falls back to the file only if envs are missing, so cloud stays clean.
+- PC/WSL: same compose flow; ensure Docker (or Colima/WSL Docker) is running and that `secrets.local.json` is accessible at the repo root for the bind mount.

 ## Env vars
 - `API_PORT` (host port for backend, default 8799)
 - `WEB_PORT` (host port for frontend, default 8080)